Deploy EventCatalog to AWS CloudFront with Google SSO Access Control via Terraform

 ```

-1. Create a .gitignore in the terraform directory
+in the terraform directory

 curl https://raw.githubusercontent.com/github/gitignore/main/Terraform.gitignore -o terraform/.gitignore